vitrineofcode/route-traveler/README.md

 ## Getting Started

-To play "Route Traveler" visit the deployed game at [https://app.netlify.com/sites/orlandoolave-routetraveler/](#).
+To play "Route Roamer" visit the deployed game at [https://app.netlify.com/sites/orlandoolave-routetraveler/](#).
 Here are some instructions to get you started:
 - Use the **Attack** button to deal damage to the enemy.
 - Use the **Heal** button to restore your health (costs mana).
 - Use the **Magic** button to cast a spell for extra damage (costs mana).